Patrick Dougherty's Meadowmorphosis

-Patrick Dougherty visited Lewis Ginter Botanical Garden a year before the sculpture was built.
+Patrick Dougherty visited Lewis Ginter Botanical Garden in May 2010, a year before the sculpture was built.
 He chose the Anderson Wildflower Meadow as the location.
 "Meadowmorphosis" became the name of the process transforming this space into the site of Dougherty's sculpture.

 May 2 - 4, 2011